 MEET OUR FOUNDERS

-Equipped with seventeen years of direct experience in track and field, martial arts, personal training, professional dance and choreography (dance styles include salsa, breakin’, locking, strutting, popping and many more) Quic guides his troop of Toma Fit Youth Hip Hop Athletes Tuesdays from 7:00 to 8:15 p.m. at Gallery 992.
+Equipped with seventeen years of direct experience in track and field, martial arts, personal training, professional dance and choreography (dance styles include salsa, breakin’, locking, strutting, popping and many more) Quic guides his troop of Youth Hip Hop Athletes Tuesdays and Thursdays in Southwest Atlanta, Georgia.
 Under the umbrella of Toma Fit, Quic also offers his expertise as a conditioning coach for high performance athletes in boxing, dance and mixed martial arts.

 Quic is a hip-hopper through and through!
 He is the Founder and President of the FunkLordz, a street culture crew preserving and extending the foundations of native street culture for over a dozen years.
 A citizen of the world and servant to communities near and far, Quic travels internationally as a hip-hop philosopher, fitness educator, professional dancer, choreographer, and cultural preservationist.
 King Quic is also a Council Member for MZK, the oldest and most influential bboy/bgirl crew in the world.